theComputeKid/premake5-cuda/README.md

 Files specified by the premake5 options `files`  are compiled by the MSVC and not nvcc.

 An example is provided in the test folder where a CUDA executable project containing C++, PTX and CUDA files is linked against a CUDA shared library project.
+If you clone this repo recursively, it will also pull the premake5 repo, which can be used via the makefile to build premake and then the tests (e.g. via the `nmake` command), in case you do not have premake5 aleady on your system.

 To use:
 - Copy the premake5-cuda folder to your project